 Side effects of Chauhara:

-Large dose of the herb Chauhara can be toxic to humans.
+Large doses of the herb Chauhara can be toxic to humans.
 Hence care should be taken during the administration of this herb.
-Headache, nausea, diarrhea, loss of consciousness, irregular heart beat and mild tremors of the limbs can be observed in cases of over dosage of the herb.
+Headache, nausea, diarrhea, loss of consciousness, irregular heartbeat and mild tremors of the limbs can be observed in cases of over dosage of the herb.

 Interaction with medicines, supplements